-Senior Leaders Gather for 18th Annual CEANCO to Advance Allied and Partner Coordination
+Senior leaders gather for 18th Annual CEANCO to advance Allied and partner coordination

 |0

-This work, Senior Leaders Gather for 18th Annual CEANCO to Advance Allied and Partner Coordination [Image 7 of 7], by SFC Christopher Osburn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Senior leaders gather for 18th Annual CEANCO to advance Allied and partner coordination [Image 2 of 2], by SFC Christopher Osburn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.